sahil-kale/sahil-kale/README.md

 Some of the projects that you can find on here include:
 - A teleoperated snowplow (because who wants to wake up at 6 to shovel the snow 🤔)
 - Hackathon Projects (most recently, a COVID smart assistant for Hackthe6ix)
-- A discord bot with over 300+ users that I led and managed the development of
+- A python discord bot with over 300+ users that I led and managed the development of

 Outside of code, I love to go flying and share the thrill of flight with friends.
 At the moment, I'm working on my Soaring Association of Canada Bronze Badge to work on cross-country gliding!<br/>
 ⚡ Fun fact: I got my pilot licence before my drivers' licence!